-Academic dishonesty involves all forms of academic misconduct, including (but not limited to) cheating, fabrication, plagiarism, and re-use of work.
-For definitions and specific examples, see the Definitions section immediately following the end of the Policy Statement on pages 5 and 6.
-Any and all examples not included in this policy that conflict with the spirit of academic integrity will also be subject to penalty.
+- 1.1 Academic dishonesty involves all forms of academic misconduct, including (but not limited to) cheating, fabrication, plagiarism, and re-use of work.
+For definitions and specific examples, see the Definitions section immediately following the end of the Policy Statement on pages 5 and 6. - 1.2 Any examples not included in this policy that conflict with the spirit of academic integrity will also be subject to penalty.

-2. Tips for Avoiding Academic Dishonesty
+2. Avoiding Academic Dishonesty

-- 2.1 Make sure you know your instructor's expectations for all assessments.
-Consult the course outline for information and, when in doubt, ask your instructor.
-This ensures you know which resources are permitted during exams, for example. - 2.2 Plan ahead.
-If you start your written assignments with ample time before the deadline and start preparing/studying for your evaluations early on, you will be less tempted to engage in academic dishonesty and will avoid making mistakes (e.g., citation errors) due to pressure and lack of time. - 2.3 Understand all the facets of and what is considered academic dishonesty.
-It is the student's responsibility to be aware of and understand what is considered academic dishonesty.
-The TSoM Academics team is available to address questions on this matter throughout every student's journey.
-Ignorance is never a valid reason for committing any act of academic dishonesty.
+- 2.1 Students should ensure they are fully aware of their instructors' expectations for all assessments.
+It is important to consult the course outline for detailed information, and when unsure, seek clarification from their instructors.
+This will help ensure that students are aware of which resources are permitted (if any) during exams, among other guidelines. - 2.2 Students are encouraged to plan ahead.
+By beginning written assignments well before the deadline and starting preparation for evaluations early, students can avoid the temptation of engaging in academic dishonesty.
+Additionally, they are less likely to make errors, such as citation mistakes, that arise from last-minute pressure. - 2.3 Students must understand all aspects of academic dishonesty and what it entails.
+It is their responsibility to be aware of and to comprehend what constitutes academic dishonesty.
+The TSOM Academics team is available to address any questions on this matter throughout each student's academic journey. - 2.4 Ignorance is never a valid reason for committing any act of academic dishonesty.